maickrau/AsmToProtein/README.md

 ### Prebuilt IsoformCheck databases of long read samples

-A database of 231 samples from the [Human Pangenome Reference Consortium](https://humanpangenome.org/) and 61 samples from the [Human Genome Structural Variation Consortium](https://www.hgsvc.org/).
+[IsoformCheck_v1_20251015.tar.gz](https://zenodo.org/records/17541941) ([direct download link](https://zenodo.org/records/17541941/files/IsoformCheck_db_v1_20251015.tar.gz?download=1)): A database of 231 samples from the [Human Pangenome Reference Consortium](https://humanpangenome.org/) and 61 samples from the [Human Genome Structural Variation Consortium](https://www.hgsvc.org/).

+To use the database, unzip with `tar -xzf IsoformCheck_v1_20251015.tar.gz`, which creates the folder `db`.
+Then give that folder as a parameter to IsoformCheck, eg. `IsoformCheck stats -db db`.

 ### Building your own database